February 18, 2016

 The committee is an academic consortium of Big Ten universities and the University of Chicago.
 The leadership program is designed to develop the leadership and managerial skills of faculty who have demonstrated exceptional ability and administrative promise.

-Nominees for the upcoming program must electronically submit a complete curriculum vitae, an applicant letter of interest, a letter of support from a department head endorsed by the dean and a completed program application online.
+Nominees for the upcoming program must electronically submit a complete curriculum vitae, an applicant letter of interest and a letter of support from one's department head endorsed by the dean.

-Applicants can apply online and upload requested materials from the Office of the Provost website at http://dagon.admin.purdue.edu/cic.
+Applicants can apply by submitting nomination materials to Annie Jarrard in the Office of the Provost at email@example.com.

-This year, Purdue will competitively select up to five faculty members to participate in the program, which meets three times for two and a half days on the various participating campuses.
+This year, Purdue will competitively select up to five faculty members to participate in the program, and the faculty members will attend three seminars for two and a half days on the various participating campuses.
 Purdue's Fellows meet at least monthly with administrators on their own campus to learn about various administrative functions.

-A roster of all of Purdue’s former CIC-ALP Fellows currently at the University can be found on the Office of the Provost website at www.purdue.edu/provost/faculty/development/cic.html.
+A roster of all of Purdue’s current and former CIC-ALP Fellows and more information about the program can be found on the Office of the Provost website at www.purdue.edu/provost/faculty/cic.html.